Driveway Paving Permits in

 Source: Statewide + local, IRC 2021 · Verified 2026 by StateDataIndex

-With a growing population of around 20,933 residents, Dukes County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 20,933 residents, Dukes County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections